What's Coming to Netflix in September 2022

 What’s Coming to Netflix on September 8th

+- Diorama (2022) Netflix Original Film – Swedish romantic drama about a couples marriage slowly falling apart.

-- Entrapped (Season 1) Netflix Original Series – Scandanavian series which serves as a sequel to Trapped.
+- Entrapped (Season 1) Netflix Original Series – Scandanavian series, a sequel to Trapped.

-- The Anthrax Attacks: In The Shadow of 9/11 (2022) Netflix Original Documentary – Following the tragic events of 9/11 a new FBI investigation opened up with letters containing anthrax.
+- The Anthrax Attacks: In The Shadow of 9/11 (2022) Netflix Original Documentary – Following the tragic events of 9/11, a new FBI investigation opened up with letters containing anthrax circulating.
 Narrated by Clark Gregg.

-- The Imperfect (Season 1) Netflix Original Series – Sci-fi LGBTQ series about an experiment that gives three friends monstrous side effects.
+- The Imperfects (Season 1) Netflix Original Series * – Sci-fi LGBTQ series about an experiment that gives three friends monstrous side effects.

+- Who Likes My Follower?
+(Season 1) Netflix Original Series – Spanish series about three successful influencers helping each others followers narrow down a field of dating prospects, hoping to trade digital likes for real-life love.

 What’s Coming to Netflix on September 9th